For Prospective Students

 Should I go abroad?
 When/where?
 Or, should I get an internship?

 We think all students should go abroad!
 Usually the study abroad experience is transformative—it deepens and broadens your understanding of the world, strengthens your confidence, and gives you invaluable tools for creating community and achieving your goals.
 Most students decide in their first semester, sophomore year, to go abroad, by speaking with International Programs.
 Most actually go abroad in their junior year.
-A link to International Programs can be found here.
+Visit the International Programs website.

 Global Studies is currently building its internship-for-credit program, but students are welcome to pursue not-for-credit internships.
 Most Global Studies faculty and the Global Studies Director can point you to many excellent internships.